Kitabı oku: «The Racer», sayfa 4

 – Yes, it will be a Greek tragedy.

 Each trip, even for the smallest purchase, kept Ursula in the supermarket for at least half an hour.
-All the employees here knew her, with whom she chatted out of habit, without knowing the brakes.
+All the employees here knew her, with whom she chatted out of habit, without missing a beat.

 Ursula began to walk between the aisles, where along the way she came across the owner of the store, Yann Leblanc, who, standing on a stepladder and leafing through documents in his hands, checked the purchase prices with the prices on the shelves.